How to Protect Your Privacy in Court Files in Washington State

 When Will a Judge Redact Information from a Court Record?

 If the judge decides that only some of the information in a document should be kept from public access, the judge will protect only that information, not the whole document.
-He or she will order you to prepare a version of the document that blocks out the protected information but leaves the rest available to the public.
+The judge will order you to prepare a version of the document that blocks out the protected information but leaves the rest available to the public.
 This will be filed in the court records, along with notice that it is a redacted version.
 The original document will be sealed.

 Can I Get a Court Document Unsealed?